Animal consciousness: Multidimensional framework

+The authors suggest that this framework could facilitate comparative studies of consciousness in different taxa, including mammals, birds, and cephalopods.

+Declarations on animal consciousness

 Cambridge Declaration on Consciousness

 In 2012, a group of neuroscientists attending a conference on "Consciousness in Human and non-Human Animals" at the University of Cambridge in the UK, signed the Cambridge Declaration on Consciousness (see box on the right).

-In the accompanying text they "unequivocally" asserted: